Frequently Asked Questions

 - If you are at the office and need to speak to someone, please push the intercom button.
 It is located to the left of the front door.

 - The door is locked, to help keep foot traffic low, for safety.
 If you need further assistance, please call the office to set up an appointment.

 Do you have a payment drop box?

 Yes.
 The payment drop box is located on the right side of the front entrance door.
 Only money orders or checks please, NO CASH.
-Payments placed in the payment drop box are posted the next day.
+Payments placed in the payment drop box are posted the next business day.

 What are the methods of payment?